-How to Create Your Own Characters with Private Character Editor
+How to create your own characters with the Private Character Editor from Windows

-NOTE: You can run Private Character Editor only if you are logged in as Administrator.
+NOTE: You can run Private Character Editor only if you are an administrator.

-Alternatively, you can write the word "private" in the Start Menu search box and choose Private Character Editor.
+In Windows 7, you can write the word "private" in the Start Menu search box and then click on Private Character Editor.

-The first thing that you are requested, is to choose a hexadecimal code for the new symbol you are about to create.
-That’s because each character in a font has a hexadecimal code to identify it.
+The first thing that you are requested is to choose a hexadecimal code that will be assigned to the new symbol that you are about to create.
+You have to do this because each character in a font has a hexadecimal code that is used to identify it uniquely.

 When you open the Private Character Editor for the first time, the whole grid is empty.
-After you create a character, you will see it in the corresponding box.
-For example, I have previously created 2 symbols: one with the code E040 and the other one with E041.
+However, after you create a character, you will see it in the corresponding box.
+For example, we have previously created 2 symbols: one with the code E040 and the other one with E041.
 Now each box shows the associated character.

 Once you have chosen the hexadecimal code, you are free to create your own character.